The End of Summer Is Nearly Here: Use Those Vacations

 After getting a master’s degree in nursing administration, and while earning a doctorate, Cunningham (photo at right) worked her way into progressively larger leadership roles within oncology nursing.
 Her experiences as a nurse manager and a nursing director led her to become the chief nursing officer at a New Jersey cancer center.
 Then, after serving as senior director for cancer nursing at Mount Sinai Medical Center in New York City, she worked in nursing leadership at the Hospital of the University of Pennsylvania.

-It was there, when the hospital’s chief nurse retired, that Cunningham took a chance she wasn’t sure about by applying for the […]
+It was there, when the hospital’s chief nurse retired, that Cunningham took a chance she wasn’t sure about by applying for the open […]

 2018-05-10T14:55:24-04:00May 9th, 2018|nursing career|1 Comment